dolittle/Runtime/Documentation/Articles/domain_driven_design/bounded_context.md

 {{% /notice %}}
 #### Application
 The *Application* is the top-level building block of the software built upon the Dolittle platform.
 It bundles the subsystems that make up for the intended functionality of the application / software.
 An *Application* is essentially a collection of Bounded Contexts, represented simply as a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), the behaviour of the *Application* is defined by the collective behaviour of its Bounded Contexts.
-It's what the tenants register as an application in their *Application Registry* **(PUT LINK TO STUDIO STUFF HERE?)** and the thing that actually gets deployed.
+It's what the tenants register as an application in their *Application Registry* and the thing that actually gets deployed.
 A deployed application is observing change in each of the individual Bounded Contexts that form the application, a change in either of these Bounded Contexts will then implicitly change the version of the *Application*.
 Each [combination](https://en.wikipedia.org/wiki/Combination) of the set of the *Application's* Bounded Contexts corresponds to its own unique *Application* version.

 #### Bounded Context